opentx/opentx/radio/sdcard/taranis/SCREENSHOTS/readme.txt

-Screenshoots created by screenshot special function will be stored in this directory
+Screenshots created by "Screenshot" special function will be stored in this directory